bitagoras/xtype/README.md

 **Optional identifier keyword:** `size`

-**Metadata type:** unsigned integer (`i`,`j`,`k`,`l`)
+**footnote type:** unsigned integer (`i`,`j`,`k`,`l`)

-**Metadata element value:** number of bytes of the whole data element, including this metadata
+**footnote element value:** number of bytes of the whole data element, including this footnote

 **Explanation:**

-This meta feature tells the number of bytes of an element.
-The size also includes the metadata itself, as well as white-spaces (zero-bytes) after the metadata.
+This footnote tells the number of bytes of an element.
+The size also includes the footnote itself, the `*` and spaces after the footnote.
 The size information helps to browse more quickly through the file structure in order to access a certain sub-element in large files, without parsing all previous elements.

 **Example:**

-Let's assume the element, without the size of the metadata, is 1200 byte.
-The metadata (with size 4 byte) would be:
+Let's assume the element, without the size of the footnote, is 1200 byte.
+The footnote (with size 4 byte) would be:

 ```
 [*] [j] (uint16: 1204) (data with 1200 byte)
 ```

-Self-explained with meta identifier keyword `size`:
+Self-explained with footnote identifier keyword `size`:

 ```
 [*] [*] [4] [s] [size] [j] (uint16: 1211) (data with 1200 byte)